Prohibition in the Russian Empire and the Soviet Union: Soviet Russia and the Soviet Union

 The Tsar abdicated following widespread protests regarding food shortages, which took place on Women's Day in March 1917.
 This precipitated the Russian Revolution of 1917, during which time Vladimir Lenin rose to power.

 Lenin retained the prohibition, which remained in place through the Russian Civil War and into the period of Soviet Russia and the Soviet Union.
 However, following Lenin's death, Joseph Stalin repealed the prohibition in 1925 and brought back the state vodka monopoly system to increase government revenue.
+On 4 October 1925 he signed into law the authorization of the sale of 40% grain alcohol.

 In the 1950s, there was a significant consumption of alcohol, particularly vodka, in the Soviet Union.
 Later, the government took various measures to shift the population's drinking habits toward wine and beer.
 Men typically drank dry or semi-dry wine, while women preferred sweet or semi-sweet varieties.
 The alcohol consumption in the Soviet Union never exceeded the normal levels seen in European countries, and at that time, alcohol consumption in Europe was even higher.

 Following Stalin's death, the Soviet Union held three major anti-alcohol campaigns.
 The first was held during Nikita Khrushchev's rule in 1958, the second during Leonid Brezhnev's tenure in 1972, and the third (and biggest) was held during Mikhail Gorbachev's years from 1985 to 1988.